dhall-lang/dhall-lang/docs/howtos/How-to-translate-recursive-code-to-Dhall.md

 Keeping this in mind, we may say that the Church encoding method consists of encoding recursive types via the types of their `fold` functions.

 The same argument will hold for any recursive types, including recursive types with extra type parameters.
-Given a recursion scheme `F` and the corresponding Church-encoded type `C = ∀(r : Type) → (F r → r)  → r`, a `fold` function can be implemented in general as an identity function of type `C → C` adapted to the type signature of Fold:
+Given a recursion scheme `F` and the corresponding Church-encoded type `C = ∀(r : Type) → (F r → r)  → r`, a `fold` function can be implemented in general as an identity function of type `C → C` adapted to the type signature of `fold`:

 ```dhall
 ∀(r : Type) → ∀(frr : F r → r) → C → r